Can we distinguish inspiration from canonization?

 Inspiration in action with Jeremiah

 Take another example.
-People assume that the book of Jeremiah was written by Jeremiah.
+People assume the book of Jeremiah was written by Jeremiah.
 But it switches several times between a first and third person perspective.
 However, whereas with Luke this switching is caused by a single author writing about events in the lives of many people, some of which he personally witnessed, and some of which he is reporting second hand, for Jeremiah it appears to be two authors—Jeremiah and his scribe Baruch—writing about events they personally witnessed in the life of Jeremiah.

-Discovering that parts of Jeremiah were not written by Jeremiah makes many Christians very anxious.
+Discovering that parts of Jeremiah were not written by Jeremiah makes many Christians very uneasy.
 They feel that inspiration is threatened—because they have a highly artificial, “stylized” understanding of what inspiration is.
 The idea of a scribe taking the raw prophetic writings of Jeremiah, and shuffling and editing and adding to them with his own observations and interjections, doesn’t gel with what they understand inspiration to be.
 Yet this appears to be how Jeremiah was written, and it is indeed an inspired book.

 Inspiration in action with Moses